sylv/marver/README.md

 - TV show intros/credits can be detected more efficiently by detecting them on one episode, then checking the rest of the episodes for the same timestamps.
 If the frames match +- 5 seconds, the timestamps can be reused.
 - When a user queries a file directly, prioritize tasks for that file.
 With graphql subscriptions we can push additional metadata to the client as it becomes available.
 - Embeddings for sections of videos (30s chunks? or split by chapter markings?) that include subtitles so you could search for a part of a video from a description of the scene, without knowing the exact words used.
+- Names for faces can be auto-guessed by looking for images with a single instance of a face and grabbing names from the path.
+A file named `ryan soccer 2002.jpg` with a single face is a pretty good indicator that the persons name is "Ryan", though it would still need a few more images to be sure.
+  - This could also work with images that have multiple faces.
+With two images, `dave ryan.jpg` and `ellie ryan.jpg` we know that only one face is in both photos, so we can assume that the name "Ryan" is for the face that is in both photos.